pj90/test2/README.md

 'scripts' branch gets the  for Git commands.

-# All files are publicly open to practive there Git and GitHub exercises.
+# All files are publicly open to practive their Git and GitHub exercises.

 # On 'master' branch :